Q: What are two things it’s never too early for?

 When a visiting professor destroys one of their own, a brilliant, tight-knit trio of graduate students, Hannah, Leslie and Jimmy, fall down a rabbit hole of love, envy, competition, creativity and revenge.
 Told in the third person as the students’ collective perspective of events, this sharp critique of academia is addictive and smart.

 The uncovering of dark family secrets, especially those of filthy rich families, often makes for a riveting read and The Majesties is no exception.
 Gwendolyn and Estella are as close as sisters can be, but when Estella poisons the entire family killing everyone and sending Gwendolyn into a coma, the survivor tries to piece together the why behind her sister’s horrific crime.

 Secret Lives of Mothers & Daughters, by Anita Kushwaha

 Three women, all of them mothers, bound together by love, deceit and a young woman on the brink of adulthood.
-The women, Nadini, Veena and Mala will each in turn learn that even secrets kept out love come with a cost in this complex, beautifully written tale of love, grief, familial duty and the Indian-American experience.
+The women, Nadini, Veena and Mala will each, in turn, learn that even secrets kept out of love come with a cost in this complex, beautifully written tale of love, grief, familial duty and the Indian-American experience.